Keidan/hex2bin/README.md

                 --help, -h: Print this help.
                 --input, -i: The input file to use (containing the hexadecimal characters).
                 --output, -o: The output file to use.
-                --limit, -l: Character limit per line (the value of the "start" option is not included ; default value: [see cmake -DDEFSTART]).
+                --limit, -l: Character limit per line (the value of the "start" option is not included ; default value: [see cmake -DDEFLIMIT]).
-                --start, -s: Adding a start offset per line (default value: [see cmake -DDEFLIMIT].
+                --start, -s: Adding a start offset per line (default value: [see cmake -DDEFSTART]).
                 --printable, -p: Extracts and converts all printable characters.
                 --extract_only, -e: Only extracts words from "start" to "limit".